It may seem that cold calling in sales is dead — but the numbers say otherwise.

 C: Sorry, I have no time for this.

 S: I understand you.
 To be honest, I’ve heard this phrase many times.
-But almost everyone who’s decided to continue the conversation in similar cases were very satisfied after our brief discussions.
+But almost everyone who’s decided to continue the conversation in similar cases was very satisfied after our brief discussions.
 Give me just a minute, after which you’ll be absolutely sure whether my offer is valuable for you or not.

 8. Script based on special offers